Our graduate program offers both MSc and PhD degrees in Pharmacology.

 - Collaborative Programs in Pharmacology

-In the thesis-based study students are expected to think critically about scientific issues and develop a knowledge-base in pharmacology while formulating hypotheses in a specific area of pharmacological research.
-They will test their hypotheses through active research and present their investigations in a thesis.
-In course-based Applied Clinical Pharmacology, students will engage in research and hands-on training in academic, commercial, health care and government settings.
+In the thesis-based MSc, students are trained to conduct research under the supervision of one or more Graduate Faculty members.
+Students devote themselves to a specific area of pharmacological research and present their research findings in a thesis and defend their findings at a MSc examination.
+In the course-based Applied Clinical Pharmacology MSc, students will engage in research and hands-on training via a course-based format in academic, commercial, health care and government settings.
 Courses will feature a breadth of fundamental and applied pharmacology topics with emphasis on translational research.

-In addition, students in the Department of Pharmacology may enrol in one of six Collaborative Programs.
+In addition, students in the Department of Pharmacology may enrol in one of eight Collaborative Programs.